Dimple Ajmera

 At-Large · Budget Committee · Term 2025–2027

 Dimple Ajmera serves at-large on the Charlotte City Council and sits on the Budget Committee.
 During the FY2027 budget workshops, Ajmera pushed for a minimum $100 million affordable housing bond for the November 2026 referendum after city staff proposed cutting the amount to $50 million.
-The Housing Trust Fund is exhausted — the last $3.5 million tranche was approved in early March 2026.
+The Housing Trust Fund’s 2024 bond still has $44.2 million remaining, and Ajmera called for policy changes to the HTF location scoring framework during the April 13 staff recommendations review.

 In The Mercury